-Marie-Joe Abi-Nassif has taken an unbeaten path — her journey is one of passion between the contrasting worlds of law and opera.
+Marie-Joe Abi-Nassif, Mezzo-Soprano, has taken an unbeaten path — her journey is one of passion between the contrasting worlds of opera and law.

-After completing an LL.M.
-(Master of Laws) at Columbia Law School, she joined the leading international law firm of Latham & Watkins LLP in New York.
+After graduating from Columbia Law School, she joined the leading international law firm of Latham & Watkins LLP in New York.
 Yet, determined to take a leap in her musical education, she sought counsel from the legendary soprano Virginia Zeani.
 Upon hearing her voice, Zeani urged her to pursue a career in opera, and offered to take her under her wings.
-Despite her demanding workload and around-the-clock schedule as an attorney, Marie-Joe seized on this unique opportunity.
-She now devotedly travels to West Palm Beach - Florida, where Zeani resides, to study vocal technique, roles, and musical interpretation.
+Undeterred by her around-the-clock schedule as a lawyer, Marie-Joe seized on this unique opportunity.
+She now devotedly travels to Florida, where Zeani resides, to study roles and vocal technique.

-While under the tutelage of Zeani, Marie-Joe has had the opportunity to work with prominent artists and coaches, including Nana Morimoto Valpa (Palm Beach Opera), Thomas Bagwell (Metropolitan Opera), Deborah Birnbaum (Metropolitan Opera), and Anastasia Dedik.
-Her repertoire includes: Carmen (Carmen), Dorabella (Così fan Tutte), Sesto (La Clemenza Di Tito), Cherubino (Le Nozze Di Figaro), Charlotte (Werther), Romeo (I Capuleti e I Montecchi), Mignon (Mignon), and Stephano (Roméo et Juliette).
+While under the mentorship of Zeani, Marie-Joe has also been trained by prominent artists and coaches, including Thomas Bagwell (Royal Danish Opera), Gianluca Marcianò (Serbian National Theatre), Deborah Birnbaum (Metropolitan Opera), Nana Morimoto (Palm Beach Opera), Myra Cordell and Anastasia Dedik.
+Her repertoire includes: Carmen (Carmen), Dorabella (Così fan Tutte), Sesto (La Clemenza di Tito), Cherubino (Le Nozze di Figaro), Charlotte (Werther), Romeo (I Capuleti e i Montecchi), Mignon (Mignon), Stephano (Roméo et Juliette) and Erika (Vanessa).

 Her upcoming performance [at Carnegie Hall - Weill Recital Hall] is a testament to Abi-Nassif’s dedication to the mastery of musical artistry, which, in her case, needed to be honed and crafted while living the 24-hour work life of most Big Law associates. ”